mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 {{< web >}}
 > When including `path` entries that match
-    on ranges
+    on ranges of values
-    with converters,
-    be sure to put them **after** the more specific entries.
+    with converters (like the years example above), be sure to put them **after** the more specific entries.
 {{< /web >}}
 {{< book >}}
 When including `path` entries that match
-    on ranges
+    on ranges of values
-    with converters,
-    be sure to put them **after** the more specific entries.
+    with converters (like the years example above), be sure to put them **after** the more specific entries.
 {{< /book >}}